Robotic automation

 PITT OHIO is a transportation company offering less-than-truckload, truckload, and other supply chain solutions in the US Midwest and Mid-Atlantic regions.

-The company’s customer service representatives (CSRs) had to process many customer requests manually by re-entering shipment details into multiple software systems while manually logging in to each system.
+The company’s customer service representatives (CSRs) had to process many customer requests manually by re-entering shipment details into multiple software systems while manually logging into each system.

-• 95 percent productivity increase of CSRs
+• 95% productivity increase of CSRs

-• 100 percent accurate invoice creation
+• 100% accurate invoice creation

 In both Redwood Logistics and PITT OHIO, RPA adoption resulted in a huge productivity improvement.
 And to achieve similar results, you don’t have to automate all manual processes in your organization at once.
 Even a few bots can make a difference and boost your employee and customer satisfaction.